 "A priest's collar will protect no criminal," he said.

 in Four, noted that not a single person in Ireland has been convicted for

-"recklessly endangering" children, a crime created
+"recklessly endangering" children, a crime created in 2006 legislation.

-health officials who suppressed abuse complaints for decades had never
+officials who suppressed abuse complaints for decades had never faced criminal

 On the Net: